danmc89/SmallProjects/RokuLauncher/README.txt

-Requires Java 9 or greater for ProcessHandle
+Requires Java 9 jdk or greater for ProcessHandle using chrome.exe and java/javac in windows env variables/path